HBagash/Smart-Patient-Flow-Management-System/README.md

 python -m pip install --upgrade pip

-You may need to manually install PyTorch if you require CUDA: pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
+You may need to manually install PyTorch if you require CUDA (For 5070 TI): pip install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cu128

 Now you can install all the other dependencies: pip install -r requirements.txt